 - 1. Government Securities - 2.
-Any obligations which are then legal investments for moneys of lessees under the laws of the State of California; provided that such investments shall be rated in the highest short-term or one of the three highest long-term rating categories by Fitch, Moody's and Standard & Poor's (S&P). - 3.
+Any obligations which are then legal investments for moneys of lessees under the laws of the State of California; provided that such investments shall be rated in the highest short-term or one of the three highest long-term rating categories by Fitch, Moody's and S&P Global Ratings (S&P). - 3.
 Money markets or mutual funds which are rated by S&P "AAAM-G" or "AAAM" or higher and, if rated by Moody's, are rated "Aa" or higher, and such similar rating category by Fitch. - 4.
 The Local Agency Investment Fund of the State of California. - 5.
 Any permitted investment for which the Trustee provides services.

-Permitted investments for moneys in the debt service fund for the 2012 Refunding Series A Coliseum bonds to the extent permitted by law are:
+Permitted investments for moneys in the debt service fund for the 2021 Stadium notes to the extent permitted by law are:

 - 1. Government Securities - 2.
-Any obligations which are then legal investments for moneys of the lessees under the laws of the State of California; provided that such investments shall be rated in the highest short-term or one of the three highest long-term rating categories by Fitch, Moody's and S&P. - 3.
-Money markets or mutual funds which are rated by S&P "AAAm-G" or "AAAm" or higher and, if rated by Moody's, are rated "Aa" or higher (including any portfolios for which the Trustee or any of its affiliates provides investment advisory or management services). - 4.
+Any obligations which are then legal investments for moneys of the lessees under the laws of the

+State of California; provided that such investments shall be rated in the highest short-term or one of the three highest long-term rating categories by Fitch, Moody's and S&P.

+- 3. Money markets or mutual funds which are rated by S&P "AAAm-G" or "AAAm" or higher and, if rated by Moody's, are rated "Aa" or higher (including any portfolios for which the Trustee or any of its affiliates provides investment advisory or management services and retain a fee for services to such fund, including investment advisory, custodial, transfer agency or other management services). - 4.
 The County of Alameda Investment Pool. - 5.
 The Local Agency Investment Fund of the State of California. - 6.
-Investment agreements with or the obligations of which are guaranteed by (a) a domestic bank, financial institution or insurance company the financial capacity to honor its senior obligations of which is rated at least "AA-" by S&P and "Aa3" by Moody's; or (b) a foreign bank the long-term debt of which is rated "AA-" by S&P and "Aa" by Moody's (a "Qualified Provider"); provided, that the investment agreement shall provide that if during its term, the provider's (or, if guaranteed, the guarantor's) rating by either S&P or Moody's falls below "AA-" or "Aa3," respectively, the provider must within 10 days assign the investment agreements to a qualified provider reasonably acceptable to the Authority or collateralize the investment agreement by delivering or transferring in accordance with applicable state and federal laws (other than by means of entries on the providers books) to the Trustee or a third party acting solely as agent therefor government securities, which are free and clear of any third party liens or claims. - 7.
-Any investment approved by the credit provider.
+Investment agreements with or the obligations of which are guaranteed by (a) a domestic bank, financial institution or insurance company the financial capacity to honor its senior obligations of which is rated at least "AA-" by S&P and "Aa3" by Moody's; or (b) a foreign bank the long-term debt of which is rated "AA-" by S&P and "Aa3" by Moody's (a "Qualified Provider"); provided, that the investment agreement shall provide that if during its term the provider's (or, if guaranteed, the guarantor's) rating by either S&P or Moody's falls below "AA-" or "Aa3," respectively, the provider must within 10 days assign the investment agreement so a Qualified Provider reasonably acceptable to the Authority or collateralize the investment agreement by delivering or transferring in accordance with applicable state and federal laws (other than by means of entries on the providers books) to the Trustee or a third party acting solely as agent therefor government securities, which are free and clear of any third party liens or claims.

-As of June 30, 2021, investments with fiscal agents consisted of the following:
+As of June 30, 2022, investments with fiscal agents consisted of the following:

-Credit Rating Investment Maturities (in Year Investment Type S&P's/Moody's Less than 1 year Amortized Cost Money market mutual fund AAAm/AAA-mf \$ 19,165,538 \$ 19,165,538 Total \$ 19,165,538 19,165,538
+Credit Rating Investment Maturities (in Years) Investment Type S&P's/Moody's Less than 1 year Cost Money market mutual fund AAAm/AAA-mf \$ 13,452,857 \$ 13,452,857 Total \$ 13,452,857 \$ 13,452,857